Waikato/weka-wiki/docs/cost_sensitive_classifier.md

 A meta classifier that makes its base classifier cost-sensitive.
-Two methods can be used to introduce cost-sensitivity: reweighting training instances according to the total cost assigned to each class; or predicting the class with minimum expected misclassification cost (rather than the most likely class).
-Performance can often be improved by using a Bagged classifier to improve the probability estimates of the base classifier.
+Two methods can be used to introduce cost-sensitivity: reweighting training instances according to the total cost assigned to each class;
+or predicting the class with minimum expected misclassification cost (rather than the most likely class).
+Performance can often be improved by using a bagged classifier to improve the probability estimates of the base classifier.

-Since the classifier *normalizes* the cost matrix before applying it, it [makes it hard](https://list.waikato.ac.nz/pipermail/wekalist/2006-November/008569.html) coming up with a cost matrix, e.g., to balance out imbalanced data.
-Here's an example:
+Since the classifier, in default mode (i.e., when using the reweighting method), *normalizes* the cost matrix before applying it, it can be hard coming up with a cost matrix, e.g., one that balances out imbalanced data.
+Here is an example:

 * input cost matrix
 ```